antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 	"mesh_gen": 1,
 	"rake": -90,

-If the "mesh_gen" option is set to 1, a GeoJSON file containing the mesh is expected.
+If the `mesh_gen` option is set to 1, a GeoJSON file containing the mesh is expected.

 The file name must be consistent with the "zone_name" (e.g., zone_name_mesh.json) and it should be located in `utils/sz_slabs` (see [example](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/ITCF00G_mesh.json in the repository)).